-This is the man a lady in an old overcoat and wide brimmed hat, walks into the bar to meet.
+This is the man, a lady in an old overcoat and wide-brimmed hat, who walks into the bar to meet.
 They seem to recognise each other straight away.
 “Mr Tinston?” she asks.
 “That’s right, Tiny Tinston,” his huge fist reaches out and overwhelms her hand.
 “Pleased to meet you.
 And you’re…?”
-“Never mind who I am.” she says coolly.
+“Never mind who I am,” she says coolly.
 “I’ve brought what was asked for.
 Here is the name, address and photograph of the person.
 There’s even a key.”
 Tiny accepts the items and studies them closely.

-“Mia Burton,” he says reading off the note.
+“Mia Burton,” he says, reading off the note.
 “Lovely name.
 Looks like a nice, respectable lady.”
 He studies his client closely.
-The dull pink lipstick is slightly smudged and the eyes are deep blue.
+The dull pink lipstick is slightly smudged, and the eyes are deep blue.
 They’re like a long corridor with rooms on either side.
 All the doors are shut.
-“It should be done tonight.” say the eyes, who notice Tiny’s stare and hide themselves behind the brim of the hat.
+“It should be done tonight.” say the eyes, who notice Tiny’s stare and hide behind the hat’s brim.
 “She’ll be home tonight.
 I know for sure.”
 “Then, my dear lady, it shall be done tonight.
 Poste Haste.
 We can’t keep St. Peter waiting, now can we?”
 “No,” is the cold response.

 “Never mind about that,” she says, “you have a job to do.”
 She leaves the envelope on the bar.
 “Ah, my work, madam.
 It is uppermost in my mind, I assure you.”
 “Good”

-“Pardon me for asking, but Mia Burton, you must hate her with a passion.”
-“Not at all,” she says without hesitation and for the first time looks him directly in the eyes.
+“Pardon me for asking, but Mia Burton, you must hate her passionately.”
+“Not at all,” she says without hesitation and, for the first time, looks him directly in the eyes.
 “In fact, I love her very much.
 Passionately, you could say, Mr Tinston.”
 She turns and walks away.

 Mia Burton has not slept well for a long time.
 Tonight is an exception.
 It seems that sleep, who until tonight had been on holiday, has now returned and embraced Mia within its soothing grip.
 Such deep, relaxing sleep.
 It caresses her furrowed brow and quietly closes her eyelids, shutting out the world outside where footsteps approach her gate.
 It transports her to a distant shore, where she lies relaxed on a sandy beach as a gloved hand expertly and silently inserts a key into the door.

 Tiny loves you, my little darling.
-Mia’s eyes open on the darkness.
+Mia’s eyes open to the darkness.
 A gloved hand is planted firmly over her mouth.
-The smell of leather almost suffocating.
+The smell of leather was almost suffocating.
 “Relax, Daddy’s here.”
 The voice is so gentle.
 Mia does not struggle.
-In the darkness she sees a huge, black shape.
+In the darkness, she sees a huge, black shape.